-Net Assets With Donor Restrictions - Net assets with donor restrictions are subject to donor-imposed restrictions/stipulations that may or will be met, either by actions of the Organization and/or the passage of time.
-When a restriction expires (that is, when a stipulated time restriction ends or purpose restriction is accomplished), net assets with donor restrictions are reclassified to net assets without donor restrictions and reported in the combined statements of activities and changes in net assets as contributions released from restrictions.
-If donor-imposed restrictions are met in the same period as they are imposed, the net assets are reported as net assets without donor restrictions.
+Net Assets with Donor Restrictions - Net assets with donor restrictions are subject to donor-imposed restrictions/stipulations that may or will be met, either by actions of the Organization and/or the passage of time.
 Some net assets with donor restrictions include a stipulation that assets be maintained by the Organization in perpetuity while permitting the Organization to expend the income generated by the assets in accordance with the provisions of additional donor-imposed stipulations or a Board approved spending policy.